 Monitoring lung function can improve the ability of some people with asthma to verify that their asthma control is worsening.
 Discuss the potential value of buying a $20 to $60 peak flow meter (such as the Personal Best) or pocket spirometer (such as the PiKo-1) with your doctor.
 You can add the readings to your asthma diary and use them as part of your asthma action plan.
 As with any medical condition, prevention is the best approach.

 There are two general types of asthma medications:

 Anti-inflammatory drugs are taken daily to control asthma and prevent asthma attacks.
 Inhaled corticosteroids are the most popular and most likely to be effective anti-inflammatory medications for most people suffering from asthma.
 They reduce swelling and mucus production in the airways, making them less likely to react to triggers.
-Inhaled corticosteroids include beclomethasone (QVAR), budesonide (Pulmicort), fluticasone (Flovent), flunisolide (Aerospan), and ciclesonide (Alvesco) all of which are usually taken twice-a-day, and mometasone (Asmanex) which may control asthma in some patients when taken just once-a-day.
+Inhaled corticosteroids include beclomethasone (QVAR), budesonide (Pulmicort), fluticasone (Flovent), flunisolide (Aerospan), and ciclesonide (Alvesco) all of which are usually taken twice-a-day, and mometasone (Asmanex) and fluticasone furoate (Arnuity Ellipta), which may control asthma in some patients when taken just once-a-day.

 Two other popular types of anti-inflammatory medications include the leukotriene modifier pills monteleukast (Singulair), which can be taken just once a day, zafirlukast (Accolate) taken twice a day, and zileutin (Zyflo) taken four times a day.
 The third type of anti-inflammatory drug is the inhaled cromones: cromolyn (Intal) and nedocromil (Tilade).